School Committees & Leadership

 St Peter’s provides many opportunities for children to take on positions of responsibility.
 Children are elected by their peers and are encouraged to use their voice to make things happen and implement new initiatives.
 We have Young Leaders who lead play activities with younger children, School Prefects who act as ambassadors for the school and also Sports Leaders who co-ordinate Sports and PE activities.

 The School Council

 St Peter’s believes that the children should decide what they like about their school and what they would like to see improved.
 Children canvass their peers and put forward suggestions for changes they would like to see.
-The Council is also involved in organising charity events such as an NSPCC sponsored work out or fundraising for local, national and international charities.
+The Council is also involved in organising regular charity events or fundraising for local, national and international charities.
+Recent examples are a Danceathon for the NSPCC and a Ghana Day to raise funds for our link school.
+The Council also becomes involved in decisions around daily routines in school to ensure that the pupils' voice is heard.
 Each summer, the Council organises a whole school Charity Day, which is organised entirely by the children.